 Participants have accepted do-it-for-me investment solutions by not opting out of the QDIAs they are invested in when auto-enrolled.
 If their accounts remain invested in a QDIA until they retire, the benefits could be enormous.

 Impact score: 7.
-It appears that lawmakers are thinking of doing something with Roth 401k contributions as part of tax reform.
 There doesn’t seem to be a downside to allowing a higher limit on Roth 401k contributions.

-4. Every party with a signed contract is a fiduciary
+5. Make every party with a signed contract a fiduciary

 Common sense impact score: 10.
 This could be the most important of all 401k improvements.
 Why isn’t it the law right now?

 Impact score: Could be a 10, depending on how high contribution limits are raised.
-The impact of this change could be very significant for many American workers, giving them a chance to get close to what they need to save to retire.
-It would also provide employers another avenue to allocate retirement benefits to employees.
-Given where health care appears to be headed, this is a change that will likely happen sooner or later anyway.
-Why not now?
+The impact of this change could be significant for many American workers, giving them a chance to accumulate savings to pay high healthcare expenses in retirement.
+Given where healthcare costs appear to be headed, something needs to be done to help retirees pay for them.
+Why not this?

 From a financial perspective, participant loans are one of the worst decisions any 401k plan participant can make.
 Administratively, many human resources departments spend much more time with loan issues than they would prefer and pay recordkeepers more to offer loans as an option.
 Very few employers are excited about being in the loan business.